nutanix/terraform-provider-nutanix/README.md

 ## Nutanix Database Service
 > For the 1.8.0-beta.1 release of the provider, it will have N-1 compatibility with the Nutanix database service.
 This release was tested with v2.4 and v2.4.1 versions.

+> For the 1.8.0-beta.2 release of the provider, it will have N-2 compatibilty with the Nutanix Database Service.
+This release was tested with v2.5.1.1 , v2.5.0.2 and v2.4.1

-Note: For 1.8.0-beta.1 release, only postgress database type is qualified and officially supported.
+Note: For 1.8.0-beta.2 release, only postgress database type is qualified and officially supported.

 Checkout example : https://github.com/nutanix/terraform-provider-nutanix/blob/master/examples/ndb/database_instance